eeshansrivastava89/howiprompt/README.md

 # How I Prompt: Wrapped

-A "year in review" visualization of your Claude AI conversations.
+I made this little "year in review" style visualization of my Claude AI conversations.
+You can clone and try it out for your conversations too.
 Analyze your prompting style, discover your AI persona, and generate a shareable wrapped-style report.

-Mac users only.
+Made on a mac but should be configurable for Windows too with a bit of tweaking.
 Python 3.10+ required.
 No external dependencies.

 ---